trntv/apis-list/apis/monapi-ip-address-and-domain-api/monapi-ip-address-and-domain-api.md

 # Monapi - Ip Address &amp; Domain Api
-Our Anomaly API gives you IP &amp; Domain Data for your Business.
+Our Anomaly API gives you IP & Domain Data for your Business.
 Lookup threat intelligence score.
-Prevend bad signups, enrich your SIEM &amp; secure your Application. .
+Prevend bad signups, enrich your SIEM & secure your Application. .
 Data Intelligence for your Application - API Applications to protect your Service - Easy integration for developers and companies - start today with the free application

 ##  🔗 Links
 **Docs / Website**: https://www.monapi.io